 For the next regulatory control period we propose to apply version 4.1 of the STPIS.
-Note that the AER will review the transmission STPIS in 2015.
-If the AER further revises version 4.1 of the STPIS before the commencement of the next regulatory control period, subject to the submissions received in consultation, we intend to apply that revision to Powerlink.
+Note however that the AER will review the transmission STPIS in 2015.
+This will be a consultative process.
+If the AER further revises version 4.1 of the STPIS before the commencement of the next regulatory control period, we intend to apply that revision to AusNet Services.
+We note that AusNet Services has requested that if the scheme is amended that we provide AusNet Services at least three months' notice of the amendment before their next regulatory proposal is due.
+5 We will take this request into account in revising the scheme.